On this page:

 License and Enable Browser Monitoring

-Browser Real-User Monitoring requires a separate license and must be enabled before it is available for use.
+Browser RUM requires a separate license and must be enabled before it is available for use.

 For information about licensing, including a description of the types of licenses, Lite and Pro, see Browser RUM Licenses.